BCarnaval/NQFT/README.md

 ### Project dependencies

-If [Poetry](https://python-poetry.org/) doesn't feel quite good, you can also install all dependencies in your personnal virtual environnement (or on your global Python installation...) with the "old way" using the `requirements.txt` file present in the root of the repository.
+If [Poetry](https://python-poetry.org/) doesn't feel quite good, you can also install all[^1] dependencies in your personnal virtual environnement (or on your global Python installation...) with the "old way" using the `requirements.txt` file present in the root of the repository.
 The command

 ```shell
 pip install -r requirements.txt